-- 2 cups of zucchinis (2 big zucchinis – 3 medium – 4 small) peeled and cut into small dices
+- 250 g zucchinis peeled and cut into small dices

 - 1 onion cut into small dices

-- 1/2 red bell peppers cut into small dices
+- 1/2 red bell pepper cut into small dices

 - 1/2 green bell pepper cut into small dices *can substitute for red bell pepper

-- 1 tbsp of saline herbs (salicorn) or celery seeds
+- 1 tbsp saline herbs (salicorn) or celery seeds

-- Cut the onion and zucchini into small dices, add to a strainer inserted over a bowl with the big grain salt
+- Cut the onion and zucchini into small dices, add to a strainer inserted over a bowl with the big grains of salt

 - Add weight on the veggies and let in the fridge for a minimum of 2 hours up to a night